hashicorp/consul/website/source/docs/agent/options.html.markdown

   connections make use of TLS and that the client provides a certificate signed by the Certificate Authority from the [`ca_file`](#ca_file).
 By default, this is false, and Consul will not enforce the use of TLS or verify a client's authenticity.
 This applies to both server RPC and to the HTTPS API.
-Note: to enable the HTTPS API, you must define an HTTPS port via the [`ports`](#ports) configuration.
+To enable the HTTPS API, you must define an HTTPS port via the [`ports`](#ports) configuration.
 By default, HTTPS is disabled.